From

 When San Francisco and Oakland bumped their minimum wages to $12.25, the highest in the country, employment rates for the fourth quarter dropped from 4.7 percent to 2.5 percent.
 And yet in the rest of California where minimum wage was around $3.25 less, employment grew by 4.8 percent last year.

-And from the Investor's Business Daily article:
+Investor's Business Daily article:

 Job gains at Seattle-area restaurants rose just 1.8% from a year ago, down from 4.6% growth a year earlier, in their worst year for employment since 2009.
 Meanwhile, in the rest of the Washington state, restaurant employment gains accelerated to 6.3%.